hfantin/simple-rest-mock/README.md

 # SRM - Simple Rest Mock
-This project is to help you mock responses from a rest api server.
+This project aims to intercept your requests to a target server and return a json mock to the chosen endpoints.

 ### How to build
 - use **make** in the root folder, this will generate .bin folder with the binaries